Informo/specs/content/information-distribution/node.md

-In order to find the effective FQDN and port to reach a node at, client implementations **must** implement the server discovery through `.well-known` URI logic [described in the Matrix specifications](https://matrix.org/docs/spec/client_server/r0.4.0.html#server-discovery).
+In order to find the effective FQDN and port to reach a node at, client implementations **must** implement the server discovery through `.well-known` URI logic, as [described in the Matrix specifications](https://matrix.org/docs/spec/client_server/r0.4.0.html#server-discovery).

 {{% notice note %}}